 Guelph Civic Museum

-Now it the best time to visit the Guelph Civic Museum‘s Families Gallery because your 1-hour booking means you have the entire wing to yourselves.
-Up to 10 people per booking, so bring your bubble.
-Right now, their kid-friendly exhibits will teach kids about dinosaurs, water usage, Indigenous history, and more with a ton of opportunities for hand-on education.
+I highly recommend you visit the Guelph Civic Museum‘s Families Gallery with kids of all ages.
+When we visited, their kid-friendly exhibits taught my kids about dinosaurs, water usage, Indigenous history, and more with a ton of opportunities for hands-on education.
 One of the best rainy day things to do with kids in Guelph.
 Located at 52 Norfolk St.

 MacRae House Museum

-MacRae House is the birthplace of John MacRae, who was a doctor, a solider, and the author of “In Flanders Fields”.
-You can book a your 1-hour visit MacRae house is hosting Tea for Two and some other events right now.
+MacRae House is the birthplace of John MacRae, who was a doctor, a soldier, and the author of “In Flanders Fields”.
+You can book a your 1-hour visit MacRae House is hosting Tea for Two and some other events right now.
 Located at 108 Water St.

 Rockmosa Skate Park